 2 eggs separated

 3 tablespoons walnuts, ground up well in a food processor

 1 clove garlic, chopped well

 salt and pepper to taste

-- Clean the leeks well, cut off the root end and most of the green part.
-Cut them lenghwise and then crosswise in 1/2 inch pieces.
-Soak them in water to remove any left over dirt, then drain them.
-Put them in a pot with salted water to cover, and then simmer until the leeks are soft, about 25 minutes.
-Drain them very well.
+- Clean the leeks well!
+Cut off the root end and most of the green part.
+Slice them lengthwise and then crosswise into 1/2 inch pieces.
+Soak them in water to remove any leftover dirt, then drain them.

 - In a bowl combine the leeks, ground beef, bread, egg yolks, walnuts, parsley, garlic and shallots.
 Season with salt and pepper and knead until the mixture holds together well.